Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Introduction

 \section{Introduction}

-Despite advancements in next-generation cellular networks, the absence of a secure and efficient bootstrapping mechanism between User Equipments ($\ue$s) and Base Stations ($\bs$s) critically undermines the security of the 5G networks.
-The bootstrapping protocol enables $\ue$s to connect to $\bs$s and access the core network.
-However, during the initial Radio Resource Control (RRC) connection, the $\ue$ selects a $\bs$ based solely on signal strength and broadcast parameters~\cite{wuthier2024fake}, without any authentication.
-This absence of $\bs$ authentication leads to severe security attacks, such as fake base stations, phishing, and spoofed emergency alerts~\cite{hussain2019insecure, cao2019survey}.
+Despite advancements in next-generation cellular networks, the absence of a secure and efficient bootstrapping mechanism between User Equipments (UEs) and Base Stations (BSs) critically undermines the security of the 5G networks.
+The bootstrapping protocol enables UEs to connect to BSs and access the core network.
+However, during the initial Radio Resource Control (RRC) connection, the UE selects a BS based solely on signal strength and broadcast parameters~\cite{wuthier2024fake}, without any verified BS identity and authentication.
+This absence of a robust or standardized BS authentication leads to severe security attacks, such as fake base stations, phishing, and spoofed emergency alerts~\cite{hussain2019insecure, cao2019survey}.